MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/apps-guide-overview.md

 - **Configure apps to start or run with specific settings enabled.** In addition, you can update existing apps already on the device.
 - **Assign policies to limit access and prevent data from being used outside your organization.** You choose the setting for these policies based on your organization's requirements.
 For example, you can:
   - Require a PIN to open an app in a work context.
-  - Block managed apps from running on jailbroken or rooted devices
+  - Block managed apps from running on jailbroken or rooted devices.
   - Control the sharing of data between apps.
   - Prevent the saving of company app data to a personal storage location by using data relocation policies like  **Save copies of org data**, and **Restrict cut, copy, and paste**..
 - **Support apps on a variety of platforms and operating systems.** Each platform is different.
 Intune provides available settings specifically for each supported platform.